BlancoLanda/LandasRLTracker/README.md

 Information is obtained using Rocket League local logfiles.
 No third party queries are made.
 It checks the logs every 20 seconds and parses all the MMR information it contains.

+## Usage

-The only requirement is having your Rocket League client opened...
-The tracker does the rest!
+The only requirement is having your Rocket League client opened before using Landa's RL Tracker.
+When using it, don't close the console until you finish your sessions.
+It is responsible of monitoring updates.

 ## Information displayed